Far North Line: 1923–1948 (London Midland and Scottish Railway)

 The London, Midland and Scottish Railway introduced two titled trains in 1936, the Orcadian and John O'Groat.

 1948–1997 (British Rail Scottish Region)

 In 1963, the line was listed for closure on the Beeching Report; however, the Far North Line remained open due to pressure from protesters.

 Following the elimination of steam traction by the early 1960s, trains on the line were normally hauled by Inverness allocated Class 24 diesel locomotives (D5114-32), then subsequently by Class 26 diesel locomotives.
 In the 1980s these were replaced by more powerful Class 37 locomotives, still with Mark 1 rolling stock.
-These were replaced by Class 156s in the 1990s by British Rail, then by Class 158 units (branded as Express Sprinters).
+These were replaced by Class 156s in the 1990s by British Rail.
 Three trains each way per day (Mon-Sat) was the standard service pattern at this time.

 1997–2004 (ScotRail)

 The service provided by ScotRail replicated that provided in the latter years of BR Scottish Region.
 ScotRail was owned by ScotRail (National Express) until 17 October 2004 when First ScotRail took over the franchise.

 Until 2000, when the line was served by s, trains to Caithness were split at Georgemas Junction – one half of the train would continue to Thurso and the other to Wick.
 This practice ended when s were introduced on the line, adopting the current calling pattern.